How The Lab Can Help You

 Example Materials You Can Use

-Computer Applications We offer a variety of computer programs to assist in learning.
+- Computer Applications We offer a variety of computer programs to assist in learning.
 Modern software is often brilliantly designed, and can really help you grasp concepts quickly.
 These programs are often fun to use as well.

-Video Materials The Language Laboratory has a huge collection of video titles
+- Video Materials The Language Laboratory has a huge collection of video titles

-Audio Materials & Self-study Guides We have a massive library of traditional audio material, covering most of the languages taught at Texas Tech.
+- Audio Materials & Self-study Guides We have a massive library of traditional audio material, covering most of the languages taught at Texas Tech.
 These can help you in a number of ways, from helping to train your ear, to refining your pronunciation, to learning new vocabulary.

 - Printed Ancillaries To round out our collection, we have dictionaries, books, maps, print magazines and even newspapers, representing a wide array of countries and languages from around the world.
 You are free to use these as much as you like while you are in the Lab.

 Let's take a look at some of the components: